Offline Reinforcement Learning with Generative Trajectory Policies: A Unified ODE Framework for Generative Models

 where $u$ denotes an intermediate time between $t$ and $s$.
 Here, the displacement over $[t,s]$ must equal the sum of displacements over $[t,u]$ and $[u,s]$.
 In practice, the right-hand side is treated as the target: $\Phi(\bsx_t, t, u)$ is obtained using an ODE solver (or its learned approximation), and then composed forward to $s$.
 The loss is then defined by the discrepancy between the left- and right-hand sides of Eq.~\eqref{eq:tc_loss}.
 This serves as a \textit{global regulator}, enforcing coherence of long trajectories with the additive structure of ODEs.

 Taken together, the two objectives are complementary: the instantaneous loss enforces fidelity in local dynamics, while the trajectory consistency loss guarantees global coherence across time.
-A more detailed analysis of how this framework connects to prior models is provided in Appendix~\ref{sec:connection2prior}.
+We next show how several prominent generative models emerge as a concrete instances of this unified ODE framework.